SammyT1178/Cybersecurity-Project-1/README.md

 This is a JWKS server using a RESTful HTTP API running on C++.
 The server runs locally (127.0.0.1:8080).
 The server generates an RSA key pair, generates a JWT with a unique Key ID, and JWKS list of public keys.

-Original code provided in newServer.cpp.
+Original code provided in `newServer.cpp`.

 To run the program, the provided compiled file `server.exe` can be run.
 The supplied black box test client `proj1_checker.exe` is also included to test the server.
 All tests were run in two seperate Terminal instances using `./server.exe` and `./proj1_checker.exe` commands respectively.